techforum-repo/docker-projects/sonarqube-with-custom-plugins-aem/README.md

 ## To run the sonarqube with external database(postgres)

-The required configurations are enabled in docker-compose.yml file
+The required configurations are enabled in docker-compose.yml file, execute the below commands

 ```
 sudo sysctl -w vm.max_map_count=262144   ( maximum number of memory map areas form VM)